 Second to that, it removes the bother of gear fettling and cable replacement, meaning less garage time and more ride time.

 Plus, if you take SRAM’s 1x groupset out for a ride you’ll find the system noticeably quieter on the rough UK roads than a normal double.
 That’s because the rolling bearing clutch mechanism in the rear derailleur “eliminates derailleur bounce and chainslap”, according to SRAM.

 However, discerning road riders will object, citing a loss of gears and too large a jump between those that are left.
 Indeed, a common complaint by folk out on the road is that they struggle to find the “perfect gear” and even worse, 1x set-ups can be pretty painful for the first few rides, especially if you get the gear ratios wrong.

 Tailored to suit

-However, that said, there is still hope for 1x users and it comes down to set-up.
+Perhaps the one-by drive chain is too limited for the pro-peloton, but there could still be hope for the one-by drivechain with us amateurs, and it comes down to set-up.
 You could opt, for example, for a 42t chainring, to make hillier rides a little less strenuous.
 Alternatively, if you ride on the flat, a larger ring would be sensible to help you lay down the power.

 We got in touch with SRAM to find out more and get some recommendations.
 When asked whether it was as simple as choosing a chainring carefully, it confirmed that was part of it, as was changing cassette sizes.

 However, J.P.
 McCarthy, SRAM’s road product manager didn’t stop there.